Jonatas-01/medical-insurance-prediction/README.md

 | Model performance metrics | Scroll to view R², MAE, RMSE, etc. | All metrics are clearly displayed and values match training results |

 [Back to top](#table-of-contents)

+## Code Validation

+All code in the app_pages and src directories was validated as conforming to PEP8 standards using CodeInstitute's PEP8 Linter.

 ## Credits